russross/s3fslite/README.md

     sudo umount <mountpoint>

-You can also set it to automatically mount at boot time.
-See `man fstab` for details.
+This will also cause it to automatically mount at boot time.

 Using `rsync`